wandb/weave/docs/docs/guides/core-types/datasets.md

 # Datasets

 `Dataset`s enable you to collect examples for evaluation and automatically track versions for accurate comparisons.
-Easily update datasets with the UI and download the latest version locally with a simple API.
+Use this to download the latest version locally with a simple API.

 This guide will show you how to: